-With Anaconda, you can easily install the R programming language and over 6,000 commonly used R packages for data science.
+With Anaconda (or Miniconda), you can easily install the R programming language and over 6,000 commonly used R packages for data science.
 You can also create and share your own custom R packages.

 When using conda to install R packages, you will need to add

 r- before the regular package name.
 For instance, if you want to install rbokeh, you will

 The R Essentials bundle contains approximately 200 of the most popular R packages for data science, including the IRKernel, dplyr, shiny, ggplot2, tidyr, caret, and nnet.
 It is used as an example in the following guides.